w3f/polkadot-wiki/docs/learn/learn-nominator.md

     recieve nothing, however they can be slashed in the event that validator commits a slashable offence.
   - Every nominator can select up to a maxium of 16 validators, which contributes towards maximizing the probability of having the nominators stake applied to the validators active set.
-Having too few validators could results in the nominator being excluded from the active set.
+Nominating too few validators could results in the nominator being excluded from the active set.
 This behaviour is a result of the election algorithm attempting to maximize the overall network stake, while minimizing the variance of the active stake across the validators.
 For additional information on